Quantum Tokens for Digital Signatures: Security in the Oracle Model

-The main theorem shows that there is no way to find such pairs, with probability at least $0.99$, for all $A$s.
-We need to show that there is no way to find the pairs even with exponentially small success probability, and even for an average $A$.
+We've shown that there is no way to find such pairs, with probability at least $0.99$, for all $A$s.
+We will next show that there is no way to find the pairs even with exponentially small success probability, and even for a random $A$.
 We do that in two steps.
-The first step reduces exponentially small probability to constant probability, and the second step reduces average $A$ to worst case $A$.
+The first step reduces exponentially small probability to constant probability by providing an amplification procedure, and the second step reduces average $A$ to worst case $A$.

-For the first step, we will need the following theorem from \cite{aaronson2012quantum}.
+For the first step, we will need the following theorem from \cite{aaronson13quantum}.

 \begin{theorem}[{\cite[Theorem 8]{aaronson2012quantum}}] Let $U_{Init}= I - 2\ketbra{Init}$, and for a subspace $G$, $U_{G} \ket{v} = -\ket{v}$ for all $\ket{v} \in G$ and acts as the identity on all $\ket{v}$ orthogonal to $G$.
 Let $\delta \geq 2 \epsilon>0$.
 Suppose $F(\ket{Init},G) \geq \epsilon$.
 There exists an algorithm which starts with the state $\ket{Init}$, uses $O(\frac{\log 1/\delta}{\epsilon \delta^{2}})$ oracle calls to $U_{Init}$ and $U_{G}$, and prepares a state $\rho$ such that $F(\rho,G) \geq 1 -\delta$. \end{theorem}